 The Endangered Species Act, passed in 1973, required federal agencies to develop recovery plans for wolves and other threatened wildlife.
 However, these programs drew strong opposition from area ranchers, who feared that wolf reintroduction would threaten livestock.
 This investigation uses the conflict between ranchers and wolves to explore the relationships between living things and their environments, and the effects of physical and human forces on the natural world.

-Preview the sites used in this lesson, especially Conflict Yellowstone Wolves.
+Preview the sites used in this lesson, especially 1995 Reintroduction of Wolves in Yellowstone.

 Begin your investigation by having students study the animals on Yellowstone National Park's Wildlife page.